 Head of Paid Media

-The Black Friday period has an extremely short turnaround (usually between 24 – 72 hours, although many retailers choose to host deals for a week), which means there is no leeway for mistakes.
-Black Friday sales can be huge and missing out on sales over the weekend can have a big impact on your yearly sales.
+The Black Friday period has an extremely short turnaround (usually between 24 – 72 hours, although many retailers choose to host deals for a week), which means there’s little to no leeway for mistakes.
+Black Friday sales can be huge and missing out on sales over the weekend can have a big impact on your annual profits.

-Here, we will run through strategic considerations to be included when finalising your Black Friday paid media strategy.
+So to help you, we will run through strategic considerations to be considered when you want to improve Black Friday sales and finalise your paid media strategy.

 You have to spend money to make money, and when it comes to Black Friday the more you spend, the more you’ll make.
-Increasing or uncapping your budget across the sales period will allow you to capture as many sales as possible – for example, Amazon recommends increasing your budget by 200% over this period.
+Increasing or uncapping your budget across the sales period will allow you to capture as many sales as possible – for example, Amazon recommends increasing your budget by 200% over this period, to improve Black Friday sales.

 If you are struggling to find ‘spare’ budget, consider using Google’s shared budgets; this automatically allocates budget across your holiday campaigns depending on performance, so higher performing campaigns are prioritised over lower-performing campaigns.

-Consumers do not behave the same during the Black Friday period as they would the rest of the year, which makes it difficult to predict their behaviour, and therefore difficult to manually adjust bids in real-time.
+Consumers do not behave the same during the Black Friday period as they can do during the rest of the year, which makes it difficult to predict their behaviour.
+This makes it difficult to manually adjust bids in real-time.
 In 2019, Google introduced seasonality adjustments for smart-bidding, making it better able to interpret sudden changes in behaviour that occur during seasonal periods.

 There are various smart-bidding strategies that can be used to improve your campaign performance during this time depending on your objective.
 For example, Maximise Conversion Value bidding will help you to achieve the most valuable conversions within your available budget, while Target ROAS bidding will help you to drive additional revenue at your target return on ad spend.